Get

 Physical Properties of the Savannah Cat

-Savannah cats are the largest and tallest domestic cat, standing at around 17 inches tall and weighing somewhere between 20 to 25 pounds.
+Savannah cats are among the tallest domestic cats, with some individuals reaching about 16–17 inches at the shoulder, but their typical weight ranges from 12 to 20 pounds, depending on sex and generation.
 Savannah cats may be slender in appearance, but they are also muscular with well-defined shoulders, chest, and hindquarters.
 They are strong, agile, and light on their feet, just like their wild parents!

 Savannah cats also have a beautiful, exotic appearance.
-They have a triangular shaped head with upright ears, and a narrow muzzle greatly resembling the African Serval.
+They have a triangular-shaped head with upright ears and a narrow muzzle that greatly resembles the African Serval.

 They have a short, soft, and silky coat that comes in a variety of colors and patterns, such as brown, silver, black, and spotted.
 Their appearance and coat give them their distinct “wild” appearance inherited from their African Serval lineage.
 The Savannah cat may be a domestic cat, but they most certainly look like the natural hunters that they are!